TMJ Physio Melbourne: Alleviate Jaw Pain and Headaches

 TMJ disorders can stem from several contributing factors:

-With specialist training, a TMJ physio is invaluable if you’re experiencing jaw pain or other symptoms.
-Specialising in the assessment and treatment of TMD, TMJ physiotherapists use various interventions to address the causes of TMJ issues and alleviate associated symptoms.
+A TMJ physio is invaluable if you’re experiencing jaw pain or other symptoms.
+Skilled in the assessment and treatment of TMD, TMJ physiotherapists use various interventions to address the causes of TMJ issues and alleviate associated symptoms.

 TMJ physiotherapists conduct thorough assessments of jaw function, posture, muscle strength and range of motion.
 They provide education about TMJ anatomy and self-management strategies such as postural corrections, stress reduction techniques, jaw exercises, and lifestyle modifications.